Ilya2000Klimov/PerfectTransitions/docs/status.md

 so far, describe some of the challenges you anticipate facing by the time your final report is due, to what degree you expected to become obstacles, and what you might try in order to overcome them. -->
+This is only the base implementation of the project, it still left many things to be desired both in functional performance and usability.

 ### **Two-Stage Embedding (Separate Start & End)**